Work With A Visitation Attorney Who Cares

 Fight To Secure Your Visitation Rights

 As a child develops, it’s essential they have adequate attention from both mom and dad, despite the tension from divorce.
 At Bours & Lucero, LLC, we understand that every parent wants to give their best for their child.
 Unfortunately, divorcing parents often use children as tools for manipulation and bargaining chips to get their way.
 We are here to help you through the painful emotions and fight for the best interest of your child.
-We offer a free consultation, no matter the situation.
+We offer a consultation, no matter the situation.
 Contact us today: 240-428-0933.